-Tufts Health Plan is warning 70,320 of its subscriber that their health plan ID numbers have been accessed.
+Tufts Health Plan is warning 70,320 of its subscribers that their health plan ID numbers have been accessed.

 A mailing vendor/partner utilized by Tufts Health Plan sent Tufts Medicare Preferred ID cards to Medicare Advantage subscribers between December 11, 2017 and January 2, 2018.

-Envelopes with plastic envelopes were used which naturally permitted plan members’ names and addresses to be visible, but Tufts Health Plan member IDs were also visible via the plastic windows of the envelopes.
+Envelopes with plastic windows were used which naturally permitted plan members’ names and addresses to be visible, but Tufts Health Plan member IDs were also visible through the plastic windows of the envelopes.
 The mailing mistake was noticed by Tufts Health Plan on January 18.

 Legal specialists were asked about the breach to assess the potential danger to plan subscribers.
-The danger of misuse of the numbers is thought to be minimal as the only people likely to see the member IDs would be postal service staff.
+The danger of misuse of the numbers is thought to be minimal as the only people likely to see the member IDs would be postal service staff and members of the plan members’ own households.
 Plan subscribers have been told that in the unlikely event that their member IDs are improperly used they will not be liable for any charges.

-Plan subscriber should review their Explanation of Benefits statements carefully and should report any services detailed on the statements that are invalid.
+Plan subscribers should review their Explanation of Benefits statements carefully and should report any services detailed on the statements that are invalid.

-In this case, the privacy breach was restricted and patients should not be adversely impacted, but similar incidents have been experienced at other healthcare groups that have caused serious issues for some people.
+In this case, the privacy breach was limited and patients should not be adversely impacted, but similar incidents have been experienced at other healthcare groups that have caused serious issues for some people.